paveltimofeev/screens.io/tasklist.md

 - Remove all References and test Files on removing Scenarios or Viewports
 - Remove all history records
 - Remove test result Files and Report after remove history record
-- Auth proxy should be able to register a New User
 - Auth proxy should not store passwords in plain text

 - Display retry button for not-ready yet history record (screens)